Avaiga/taipy-doc/docs/manuals/core/config/scenario-config.md

 # Adding sequence descriptions

-In the scenario configuration, we can describe the sequences to create with the scenario creations.
+In the scenario configuration, we can describe the sequences to be created with the scenario creation.
 Here is a simple example assuming the task configuration `add_task_cfg_1`, `add_task_cfg_2`, `multiply_task_cfg_1`, `multiply_task_cfg_2` have already been created: